ujjwal-2706/Maze-Game/ReadMe.md

 5. It should be noted that the server should start the game first before the client so that connection can be established

 6. For further instruction  and controls of the game, please refer to the Presentation.

+6. It should be noted that in order to run the game on 2 computer you will have to hardcode the ip address of the server computer into the client.h file of the client inside the makeClientSide() function.

 ------